osmond/plant-tracker/README.md

 You can also export your current plant list as JSON or CSV using the download buttons at the top of the page.
 The new **Analytics** link opens a page with charts of historical ET₀ and water use.
+It links back to the main interface using the same `#plant-{id}` fragment so you return to the plant you were analyzing.

 The plant form offers live suggestions for scientific names as you type a common plant name.
 Selecting a scientific name fills the field and loads a thumbnail